Realtor Agency Relationships

 In a Single Agency Relationship, the agent cannot deviate from providing you with full confidentiality in all aspects of the real estate transaction.
 Additionally, the agent cannot deviate from your orders in the transaction; so long as it does not break current laws.
 The agent can recommend their expertise and guide you towards what they believe is the best direction based on their expert knowledge.
 However, as the buyer or the seller, you will ultimately have the final decision.

 Loyalty is a very important one, the agent cannot place any interest before your own.
-They cannot put someone’s interest – whether a business associate or their own interest – before your own.
-The agent is also obligated to provide you with full disclosure on all known material facts that affect the value of the real property, whether it’s land or improvements.
+They cannot put someone’s interest, whether a business associate or their interest, before your own.
+The agent is also obligated to provide you with full disclosure of all known material facts that affect the value of the real property, whether it’s land or improvements.

 Visit this article to learn “When is a Single Agency Relationship Right for Your Real Estate Transaction”.